 Finally an India travel bookings site that I

-like to use.
-They do trains so well that I had to literally pinch myself to ensure it was real.
+like love to use.
+They do trains so well that I had to literally figuratively pinch myself to ensure it was real.
 Everything about their experience has been top notch (including a geeky twitter account).

 Don’t see myself using any other travel site for Indian bookings, price difference or premiums (if any) be damned!